-Say /w/ and Say /ay/ and tap middle finger to thumb.
+In Fundations, encoding (spelling) skills are approached in tandem with decoding (reading) skills.
+Students learn to segment and spell words corresponding to decoding patterns taught.
+Spelling skills are directly taught and reinforced tap index finger to thumb.
+Say /w/ and Say /ay/ and tap middle tap ring finger to finger to thumb. thumb. using multisensory techniques and manipulatives.

-tap ring finger to thumb.

-using multisensory techniques and manipulatives.
 Students learn to segment and associate letters with sounds rather than memorize words.
 This is critical because spelling does not offer visual cues so students must determine the correct letters in sequence, making spelling generally more difficult than reading.
 This is why spelling skills may lag behind.